URL Parser: Extract URL Components Offline

 Query: lang=en&sort=asc

 Paste any URL and instantly see all components broken down: protocol, host, port, pathname, individual query parameters, and fragment.
-Useful when debugging URLs in logs, understanding API redirects, or validating user-provided URLs.
+It runs offline on your desktop — useful when debugging URLs in logs, understanding API redirects, or validating user-provided URLs.

 JavaScript URL parsing